sirech/emacs/README.markdown

 * desktop-config.el: Automatically save/restore the session when
   restarting emacs.

-* flymake-config.el: Helpers and settings to use flymake for syntax error highlighting.

 * git-config.el: Git related configuration.

 * ibuffer-config.el: Customize the ibuffer window.